Workshop Schedule

 Scott Hannant

 Scott Hannant is a seasoned media and communications professional.
+He is President of Hannant Media Solutions, an Ottawa company that specializes in video storytelling and video strategies for social media.
+He also teaches television journalism at Carleton University.
 In 2010, he wrapped up a 30-year career in journalism as News Director at CTV Ottawa, one of Canada’s most successful television newsrooms.
-Mr. Hannant currently teaches television journalism at Carleton University.
-He also produces video stories with his own company, Hannant Media Solutions.

-Mr. Hannant recently joined CEC as an Associate to provide expertise in media, and video production.
-In addition to teaching, he has consulted with Canadian Blood Services on video production for social media, CIDA on Media and Public Affairs, Carleton University on updated news and production facilities for the School of Journalism and Communications.
-He has also served as a facilitator for Canada’s Truth and Reconciliation Commission.
+Mr. Hannant joined CEC as an Associate to provide expertise in media, and video production.
+In addition to teaching, he consults on video as a part of strategic communication planning.
+He was lead editorial consultant on the new television production facilities at the Carleton University School of Journalism and Communications.
+He also served as a facilitator for media sessions at Canada’s Truth and Reconciliation Commission.

 Greg Ioannou